Padbury Senior High School

-Padbury Senior High School was a government, co-educational, secondary day school located in Padbury, a suburb north of Perth, Western Australia.
+Padbury Senior High School was a government, co-educational, secondary day school located in the Perth suburb of Padbury, Western Australia.
+It was administered by the Western Australian Department of Education and had a final enrolment of 154 students with a teaching staff of 31 at the time of closing in 2011.
+The school served students from Year 8 to Year 12.

-Padbury Senior High School offered a comprehensive education to students from Year 8 to Year 12.
-Situated in the North West Metropolitan corridor, the school drew its students mainly from the suburbs of Hillarys, Padbury and Hepburn Heights.
-The school was of modern design and was constructed to cater for at least 1000 students.

-On 27 October 2010, the Education Minister announced that Padbury Senior High School would close at the end of 2011 due to declining enrolments.

-The site of the former senior high school is now occupied by the Statewide Services Centre for the Department of Education.
+On 27 October 2010, the education minister at the time, Liz Constable, announced that Padbury Senior High School would close at the end of 2011 due to declining enrolment.
+The school operated until Friday, 9 December 2011.
+The site is now occupied by the Statewide Services Resource and Information Centre for the Department of Education.

 History

 The school opened in 1987 with Year 8 students drawn from various primary schools in the surrounding area.
-The school was named after Walter Padbury - one of Western Australia's early pioneers.
+The school was named after Walter Padbury – one of Western Australia's early pioneers.

 The school was upgraded in 2006 following the closure of nearby Craigie Senior High School at the end of 2003.
 Students from Craigie were enrolled at either Padbury or Belridge Senior High School and both schools received upgrades to cope with higher student numbers.

 In 2010, it was decided that Padbury Senior High would close at the end of 2011 due to declining enrolments, and an expected student population of under 200.
 Students enrolled at Padbury Senior High School would move to either of the nearby schools Duncraig Senior High and Belridge Senior High.
 Students who attended the schools Autism Extension Program (AEP) were transferred to Ocean Reef Senior High School to continue their enrolment.